brocklab/cashier/README.md

-## Shortcut to extract lineage barcodes straight from 10X tagged SAM file:
+## Extract lineage barcodes straight from the impressively-accurate tagged 10X BAM output:

 ```
-We can tag reads from the possorted.bam file with their 10X-corrected whitelisted cell and umi barcodes, then check reads for our expressed barcode tags.
-We then like to translate the resulting fastq to a tsv:
+We tag read names from the possorted.bam file with their 10X-corrected whitelisted cell and umi barcodes, then check reads for our expressed barcode tags, outputing the fastq of adapter-detected trimmed reads to fastq, whence we translate to a tsv:

 first use samtools to convert possorted.bam > possorted.sam